GTF: the GPL'ed TLA FAQ

 points, no slashes, and no digits.
 Abbreviations like IE3, B2B, B2C,

 P2P and 3M are not included.
-Neither are AT&T and OS/X. Lower-case letters
+Nor are AT&T, B&B, or OS/X. We accept

 - If the usual abbreviation for something doesn't fit the GTF format, but a